rsingh43/rsingh43.github.io/_pages/about.md

 Current Research Projects
 ------
 Currently, I am working in understanding how temporal and sequential aspects are useful when analyzing healthcare data, through the use of data mining, machine learning, deep learning and causal inference techniques.
-I am also working on Fair machine learning model for healthcare system.
+I am also working on fair machine learning model for healthcare system.

 Past Research Projects
 ------